opencast/opencast/docs/guides/admin/docs/upgrade.md

 The migration of the scheduler service uses the data of the old scheduling database table which hasn't been deleted by the DB migration script.

-1. Ensure you have the `opencast-migration` profile installed, rather than your normal admin/adminworker/allinone profile
- - Using the normal profiles will cause a large number of errors on startup, however it should not corrupt your data, and the rest of these steps should still work
+1. Delete the existing indexes in `data/index` and `data/solr-indexes/scheduler`
 2. Configure the destination organization by adding the [migration configuration](#migration-configuration) to the `custom.properties`.
-3. Start Opencast using the interactive script in `bin/start-opencast`
+3. Start Opencast
-4. Log-in to the Karaf console on your node where the scheduler service is running (usually admin node) and install the opencast-migration feature by entering: `feature:install opencast-migration`
-5. Check the logs for errors!
+4. Check the logs for errors!
-6. Restart Opencast service - you do not need to use the interactive start script.

 #### Migration Configuration
 ```